 B2B Enterprise Contract Negotiations

 If you’re selling B2B and you’re selling into enterprise customers redlining contracts will be almost mandatory.
 Why?
 Think of this from the perspective of an enterprise customer.
-They are purchasing a product built by a small startup, they are taking a huge risk (even if you already have 80 customers).
+Purchasing a product from a small startup involves a significant risk, even if you already have 80 customers.
 For this risk they need to mitigate the risk with a custom contract.
 This custom contract might include negotiating liability, jurisdiction, termination for convenience or a number of other clauses that you need to track.

 B2B SME Contract Negotiations